yaydede/Bootcamp_book/docs/07-Sim.md

 where $\hat{u_i}$ is denoted the residuals from SRF.

-With a data generating process (DGP) at hand, it is possible to create new simulated data.
-With $\alpha$, $\beta$ and the vector of exogenous variables $X$ (fixed), a sample of size $n$ can be used to obtain $N$ values of $Y$ with random variable $u$.
-This yields one complete **population** of size $N$.
-Note that this artificially generated set of data could be viewed as an example of real-world data that a researcher would be faced with when dealing with the kind of estimation problem this model represents.
-Note especially that the set of data obtained depends crucially on the particular set of error terms drawn.
-A different set of error terms would create a different data set of $Y$ for the same problem.
+With a data generating process (DGP) at hand, it is possible to create new simulated data, which could be viewed as an example of real-world data that a researcher would face.
 With the artificial data we generated, DGM is now known and the whole population is accessible.
 That is, we can test many models on different samples drawn from this population in order to see whether their inferential properties are in line with DGM.
 We'll have several examples below.

 Here is our DGM:

 $$
 Y_{i}=\beta_{1}+\beta_{2} X_{2 i}+\beta_{3} X_{3 i}+\beta_{4} X_{2 i} X_{3 i}+\beta_{5} X_{5 i},
 $$

 with the following coefficient vector: $\beta = (12, -0.7, 34, -0.17, 5.4)$.
-Moreover $x_2$ is binary variable with values of 0 and 1 and $x_5$ and $x_3$ are highly correlated with $\rho = 0.65$.
+Moreover $x_2$ is a binary variable with values of 0 and 1 and $x_5$ and $x_3$ are highly correlated with $\rho = 0.65$.
 When we add the error term, $u$, which is independently and identically (i.i.d) distributed with $N(0,1)$, we can get the whole *population* of 10,000 observations.
-DGM plus the error term is called the data generating process (DGP)

 ```r